The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The procurement of the components of the on-detector electronics (\apv, pitch adapters, hybrid and origami boards, junction boards: section~\ref{sec:C3_electronics}) required similar attention to details, and remedial actions in a few problematic cases.

 The assembly of sensors and front-end electronics in modules and \gls{ladder}s for different detector \gls{layer}s had to proceed in parallel at different sites, under the responsibility of several institutions.
-As described in section~\ref{sec:C3_module}, this process required the development of common techniques for assembly jigs, alignment, gluing, wire bonding, and electrical tests, as well as an significant effort for the standardization of procedures and of their quality assurance, in order to reach the required mechanical tolerances and detector performance.
+As described in section~\ref{sec:C3_module}, this process required the development of common assembly techniques and procedures, standardising assembly jigs, as well as alignment, gluing, wire bonding, and electrical test procedures, including their quality assurance, in order to reach the required mechanical tolerances and detector performance.

 The implementation of the innovative mechanical design is described in section~\ref{sec:C3_mechanical}: support \gls{end-cone}s, \gls{end-ring}s and an outer cover form the rigid support structure of the detector, with an embedded system of channels and pipes for the circulation of the dual-phase CO$_{2}$ coolant.
 Section~\ref{sec:C3_offdet_elec1} describes the fabrication and tests of the off-detector electronics: \acrshort{FADC} and power supplies.